ashfaqbarkati786/django-notes-app/README.md

-# Simple Notes App for TWS Community triggered
+# Simple Notes App for TWS Community triggeredsdfs

 This is a simple notes app built with React and Django.df